rekalogika/rekalogika-docs/docs/analytics/02-summary-entity/02-partitioning.md

 - 27 bits: corresponds to 1.6 days interval
 - 32 bits: corresponds to 50 days interval
 - 37 bits: corresponds to 4.3 years interval

+It means the lowest level will contain rolled-up records of those created within 1.165 hour interval.
+The second level will contain rolled-up records of those created within 1.6 days interval, and so on.

 ### Custom Integer Partition